bennettlevaton/JUnit-Grader/README.md

   A simple JUnit grader.
 Runs all JUnit test cases in a given file (Master).
 Pulling github usernames from a text file line by line.
 It then clones the repo and runs the specified file name in the directory.
 Then appends the output and grade for the run into a text file with the failed test cases.

 # Known Problems
-  If the program encounters an endless loop it will stall.
-Pressing Control + C will skip that persons Program running and go to the next persons.
   If a git repository is not created there may be an error.

 # How to use